Anisotropic warm inflation: Dynamical system approach

 \section{Dynamical system approach}

 In the previous section, we obtained particular solutions in the form (\ref{ansatz}).
-In order to see the features of general solutions, we resort to the dynamical system analysis in this section.
+In order to see the features of general solutions, we resort to the dynamical system analysis in this section\footnote{The paper~\cite{Rocco:2022} utilized a dynamical system approach in the context of a double scalar field of Warm inflation.}.

 To analyze the dynamical feature of the system, we introduce the following dimensionless variables~\cite{Kanno:2010nr,Ito:2015sxj},

 Note that the above variables become constant for the particular solutions defined by Eq.~(\ref{ansatz}).
 Then, the Hamiltonian constraint equation (\ref{friedmann2}) is written as